sallamander/web-scrapers/album_of_the_year/README.md

 This folder contains a web-scraper built to scrape [albumoftheyear](http://www.albumoftheyear.org/), and more specifically the end of the year music lists available at this site (see [here](http://www.albumoftheyear.org/list/summary/2016/)).
 By default, that link to the end of the year lists is set to the current year (now 2016), but you can change that year to look at previous years.

 This scraper is built to grab a number of pieces of information for all of the albums that are on the `Music Year End List Aggregate` for the inputted year.
 The first thing it will do is go through and grab all of the information available at the `albumoftheyear.org/list/summary/{year}/` page.
 This includes the album title, artist, total points for the year, and the number of votes it received in certain categories (1st place, 2nd place, etc.).
 The second thing it will do is grab the overall user and critic score for each album (it'll do this by clicking on the href and scraping from that href).
 The third thing it will grab is where each of these albums fell on various critic lists.
-This is only available for the most recent year once it is outputted, though (so for now this is 2015).
-As a result of this last point, if a year prior to 2015 is inputted, only the first two pieces of information (all but the critic list information) from above will be grabbed.
+This is only available for the most recent year once it is outputted, though (so for now this is 2016, and there isn't much on there).
+As a result of this last point, if a year prior to 2016 is inputted, only the first two pieces of information (all but the critic list information) from above will be grabbed.

 ## Usage